Love Lady (Damage song)

-"Love Lady" is a single by British R&B group Damage, released on 28 July 1997 as the sixth and final single from the band's debut album, Forever.
+"Love Lady" is a single by British R&B group Damage, released on 28 July 1997 by Big Life Records as the sixth and final single from the band's debut album, Forever (1997).
 The song peaked at #33 on the UK Singles Chart, becoming the band's second-worst performing single from the album.
 The song was the band's first single to have been produced by Femi Fem, and was heavily remixed for its release as a single.
 The music video features the band performing the song in the middle of the desert.
-The music video does not appear online anywhere and has never been released commercially, however it was regularly re-broadcast on The Vault as part of the channel's Damage: Our Career in Music special.
+It does not appear online anywhere and has never been released commercially, however it was regularly re-broadcast on The Vault as part of the channel's Damage: Our Career in Music special.
 Jade Jones refers to it as his favorite video.

+Critical reception

+Kirstin Watson from Smash Hits gave the song a top score of five out of five and named it a Smash Hit, writing, "Wa-hey, it's another swing-tastic tune from The Most Romantic Men in PopTM and we absolutely flippin' love it.
+'Love Lady' is a smoochy, swayey, mushy 'number' that'll have you slidin' straight into the lurve one.
+Ras, Jade, Andrez, Coree and Noel are obviously still in romantic mode after their last big hit 'Wonderful Tonight' and all I can say is with R'n'B as sweet as this just keep it coming fellas!"